 - Support parents/ carers of LAC and additional support for all students which could include the Educational Psychologist and Family Resource Worker.

-- Educational provision which has a high therapeutic input from a range of agencies
+- Educational provision which has a therapeutic focus with additional access to input from a range of agencies

 Teaching Groups and Times